Shane Firus

-Shane Firus (born February 21, 1994) is an ice dancer who represents Ireland and formerly Canada.
-With his skating partner, Carolane Soucisse, he is a two-time Irish national champion (2023–24).
+Shane Firus (born February 21, 1994) is Canadian retired ice dancer who represented both Ireland and Canada.
+With skating partner and wife, Carolane Soucisse, he is a three-time Irish national champion (2023–25).
 Skating with Soucisse for Canada, he is the 2018 Four Continents silver medallist.
 They have finished fourth at the 2017 and 2018 Canadian Championships and represented Canada on the Grand Prix circuit and at the World Championships and Ireland at the European and World Championships.

 Firus previously competed with Caelen Dalmer and Lauren Collins in the junior and senior ranks.

 Personal life

 Shane Firus was born on February 21, 1994, in Vancouver, British Columbia, Canada.
 He studied business and marketing at Georgian University.
 He is the brother of Canadian single skater Liam Firus.
 He married his ice dancer partner, Carolane Soucisse, on May 2, 2024.

 Career

 Early career

 Firus began learning to skate in 2001.
 He teamed up with Caelen Dalmer in May 2008.
 Dalmer/Firus were coached by Rod Mackie and Shae Zukiwsky before joining Megan Wing and Aaron Lowe in Burnaby, British Columbia.
 They competed at two ISU Junior Grand Prix events (in 2011 and 2012) and won the junior bronze medal at the 2013 Canadian Championships.
 Their partnership ended in 2013.

 Firus and Lauren Collins had their first tryout together in February 2014 and agreed to form a partnership in May.
 They decided to train at the Mariposa School of Skating in Barrie, Ontario, coached by David Islam, Kelly Johnson and James Callan.
 Collins/Firus finished sixth at a Junior Grand Prix event in Japan and won the junior silver medal at the 2015 Canadian Championships.
 After moving up to the senior level, they placed fifth at the 2015 CS Nebelhorn Trophy and tenth at the 2016 Canadian Championships.